crate/crash/DEVELOP.rst

 Standalone Deployment
 =====================

-The standalone executable is built and deployed by a `Jenkins`_ job.
+The standalone executable is built by a Github Workflow.

 Writing Documentation
 =====================